Reissner-Nordstr\"{o}m black holes statistical ensembles and first order thermodynamic phase transition: Summary and Discussion

 \section{Summary and Discussion}

 According to the Debbasch approach we calculated mean metric of RNBHs statistical ensemble to obtain locations of interior and exterior horizons.
 We calculated corresponding entropy, temperature, heat capacity, Gibbs free energy and pressure.
 At last section of the paper we considered interaction of massless, charge-less quantum scalar matter field on quantum perturbed mean metric of coarse graining RNBHs.
-Our mathematical calculations predict evaporation of the mean metric reducing to a remnant stable mini black hole metric with non-vanishing mass.
+Our mathematical calculations predict evaporation of the mean metric which reduces to a remnant stable mini black hole metric with non-vanishing mass.
 Before than the evaporation reaches to its final state the mean metric exhibits with a first order phase transition and there is happened Bose-Einstein condensation state microscopically.
-Our results approve predictions of the published work [2] but with different behaviors on thermodynamical quantities. \\
+Our results approve outputs of the published work [2] qualitatively in which the author studied thermodynamic behavior of a single RN black hole.\\